Blokz101/Obsidian-Vault/Passion Projects/Mami's bench expansion project.md

 Just got back with the wood that I needed.
 Papi has the 2x4s in the shop and I just bought 3 1x6s.

 **June 9th 2022 - 04:40:31 pm**
-Finished cutting the extra wood off of the bench
+Finished cutting the extra wood off of the bench.

+**June 10th 2022 - 04:35:22 pm**
+Cut the three deck planks and took an ice cream break with my family.